Service version: 1.0

 - Plan multiple alternative routes through one single API call.

-- Plan the optimized route through up to 20 intermediate waypoints (traveling salesman).
+- Plan the optimized route through the intermediate waypoints (traveling salesman).

 - Plan a round trip through at least one intermediate point.